bergeper/Tshirt_co/README.md

 ### Install
 You need parcel and typescript validator for parcel.
+So you will need to node installed on your computer.
-In terminal, do the following command. npm i
+In terminal, do the following command to install everything thats in package.json. npm i